lab-midas/TCIA_processing/README.md

 ## Requirements

 To run the script you will need a number of python packages.
-Use the terminal:
+Use the terminal and run sequentially:

 ```bash
 pip3 install dicom2nifti